Deni Loubert

 Loubert's brother is Michael Loubert, who designed the original map used as the basis of Cerebus's world, Estarcion.
 Michael Loubert also wrote "The Aardvarkian Age" columns that appeared in early issues of Cerebus.

 Awards

 In 1987, Loubert was presented with an Inkpot Award.
 In 2010, she was inducted into the Canadian Comic Book Creator Hall of Fame.
+In 2024, she was inducted into The Giants of the North: The Canadian Cartoonist Hall of Fame.

 Controversy

 In 1987, Loubert accepted an Inkpot Award on Steve Ditko's behalf (Renegade had published Ditko's World in 1986).
 Ditko refused the award, phoning Loubert to say, "Awards bleed the artist and make us compete against each other.
 They are the most horrible things in the world.
 How dare you accept this on my behalf."
 At Ditko's behest, Loubert returned the award to the San Diego Comic-Con organizers.